dashpay/docs/introduction/information.rst

 Budget System / DGBB
   The development of Dash and the Dash ecosystem is self-funded by the network.
-Each time a block is discovered, 45% of the block reward goes to miners and 45% goes to masternodes.
+Each time a block is discovered, 90% of the block reward is split between the miner and a masternodes per the distribution found :ref:`here <block-reward-reallocation>`.
 Ten percent is withheld by the network and used to fund projects that are approved by the masternode network.
 This process is known as :ref:`Decentralized Governance by Blockchain <governance>` (DGBB).
 For a fee, anybody can submit a